blytk/mastermind_ruby/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Install bundler if not installed already: gem install bundler
-3. Install required gems ("colorize"): bundle install
+4. Install required gems ("colorize") running the command: bundle install
-3. ruby main.rb
+5. ruby main.rb